tigeryst/diacare-project/README.md

 ## Setup Instructions

+### Step 1: Install recommended extensions

+1. While waiting for the GitHub Codespace to finish setting up, install the recommended Visual Studio Code extensions by clicking on the Extensions icon in the Activity Bar on the left then the small cloud icon to install all recommended extensions.

-### Step 1: Open the Terminal in VS Code
+### Step 2: Open the Terminal in VS Code

-1. Open Visual Studio Code.
 1. Open the Command Palette by pressing `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac).
 1. Type "Terminal: Create New Terminal" and select it.
 This will open a terminal window at the bottom of VS Code.

-### Step 2: Navigate to the Project Directory
+### Step 3: Navigate to the Project Directory

 In the terminal, navigate to the project directory by running: